udo-munk/RP2xxx-GEEK-80/README.md

 ![image](https://github.com/udo-munk/RP2xxx-GEEK-80/blob/main/resources/RTC.jpg "battery backed RTC")

-The serial UART is enabled, so that one can connect a terminal.
+In releases before 1.7 the serial UART is enabled, so that one can connect a terminal.
 I tested this with connecting a Pico probe to the UART.

 ![image](https://github.com/udo-munk/RP2xxx-GEEK-80/blob/main/resources/terminal.jpg "Pico probe terminal")